 This streamlines your day, provides structure and builds good habits.

-Routinely doing something on a daily basis, even if it is just a little bit, creates big momentum in the long run.
+Doing something on a daily basis, even if it’s something small, creates big momentum in the long run.

 Little by little, a little becomes a lot.